aneury1/RubyonRailsApiTest/README.md

 - Generate Controller that we are going to use as session handler for me is Sessions Controller add it as resources in routes, only allowing create and destroy sessions.
 - in this part we are going to work with User authentication but before do that is good idea to have a user created in the database.
+- if the Sessions controller is create is good idea to create Strong params to validate, form data from frontend.
+- add simple_token_validation from: https://github.com/gonzalo-bulnes/simple_token_authentication, follow the gist
+  https://gist.github.com/josevalim/fb706b1e933ef01e4fb6, in order to make the process of generate token easier.